SkyAudit/blog/content/statement/State of the Crypto Market Development Updates.md

 Most people with large orders are actually trading OTC on Bitfinex or other OTC platforms.

-Most of the exchanges are making their money on volume and do not actually have maker/taker fees so there is no real order book depth.
-Making it very easy to rig and manipulate coin prices with a relatively small amount of money (hence OTC has to be used to fill large orders because they cannot be done on the order book).
+Most of the exchanges are making their money on volume and do not have maker/taker fees so there is no real order book depth.
+Making it very easy to rig and manipulate coin prices with a relatively small amount of money (hence OTC must be used to fill large orders because they cannot be done on the order book).
 The market structure is just broken and optimized for manipulation.

 - No maker/taker fees, so a thin order book depth
 - Exchanges making all of their fees on volume
-- Exchanges ranked by fake volume (and exchanges fake volume)
+- Exchanges ranked by fake volume (and exchanges are faking volume)
 - Hidden trading rebates
 - Paid market makers (people paid massive fees to create fake volume)
 - Inaccurate exchange rankings (by fake volume)
 - Inability to buy/sell on market (thus a need for OTC)
 - Most coins are off markets because of the hacking risk (getting Goxed)
-- Ability to more easily rig billions in coin market cap with little money because no actual order book depth
+- Ability to easily rig billions in coin market cap with little money because there is no real order book depth
 - Emphasis of exchanges on only the largest, most well marketed coins who have done huge ICOs (all of which are scams).
 No emphasis on technology or real companies
-- Etc

 So for concrete example and instance there are three micro-grid tokens and
 companies: